 This course explores the techniques and practices of musical theatre performance in the context of a main-stage musical theatre production.
-Rehearsals expose students to the creative process as they prepare for public performances that showcase all three areas of musical theatre performance: acting, singing and dancing.
-Musical Theatre Performance courses (TA 094, TA 095, TA 096, MUS 084, MUS 085, and MUS 086) may be taken a total of four times up to a total of 12 units.
+Rehearsals expose students to the creative process as they prepare for public performances that showcase all three areas of musical theatre performance: acting, singing, and dancing.
+Musical Theatre Performance courses (MUS 084, MUS 085, MUS 086, TA 094, TA 095, and TA 096) may be taken for a maximum of 4 times up to a total of 12 units.
 (Equivalent to MUS 084.)